metrico/qryn-docs/docs/performance.md

 ClickHouse `INSERT` performance reaches **~100k samples/thread/second** _modest hardware_ using _qryn-js_

 - Use *pm2* or any other method to cluster `qryn-js` worker instances horizontally.
+- Use async inserts in ClickHouse server.
-- Use payload batches < 5MB for optimal ingestion performance
+- Use payload batches < 5MB for optimal protobuf ingestion performance.

 --------